sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel-VMSS/README.md

 ## Post Deployment Steps

-- Once the deployment is successfull, go the VM and copy the Public IP of the VM which is the Public IP of the Load Balancer.
+- Once the deployment is successfull, go to the VM and copy the Public IP of the VM which is the Public IP of the Load Balancer.
 - Open a web browser and go to **http://<PUBLIC_HOSTNAME>** and you should see the web page:

 <img src="image/eap.png" width="800">